 - Assisting parents of children with special needs to find the best care in natural child care settings.

 - Counseling and resource materials that enable parents to raise healthy children and maintain positive child care relationships.

 Choosing child care is an important decision.
 A safe and positive child care setting promotes healthy growth and development.
 It takes time, patience and understanding as to what to look for when selecting child care.
 You know the needs of your child and family.
 However, you may need assistance in matching those needs to available resources.
 That is why our Child Care Specialist at CCR&R can assist you in making this important decision.

 Step 1: Contact CCR&R for Referrals

-CCR&R maintains a listing of over 70 child care providers within Genesee and Orleans Counties.
+CCR&R maintains a listing of child care providers within Genesee and Orleans Counties.
 CCR&R provides parents with a list of child care providers at no cost.
 By entering the parent’s criteria into our database we can search for matching child care services.
 Along with referrals, consultations are given to assist parents who need child care in a neighboring county, by providing the contact information of the CCR&R in their county.
 All information is maintained with strict confidentiality.
 Educational materials will be sent to the parent.
 CCR&R does not make recommendations.
 We also do not guarantee the quality of any program listed in our referral database.
 It is important that parents complete the steps in this guide to choosing a quality child care program that meet their needs.